 Perfume Placement

-Spraying perfume directly on your neck might seem elegant, but alcohol and fragrance compounds can cause pigmentation over time.
+Perfume with alcohol and some fragrances may contribute to irritation or uneven pigmentation for sensitive skin.
 Instead, spray perfume on your clothes or on areas away from the sensitive front neck.

 - Forgetting sunscreen on the chest